felarmir/FLTextFieldAutoComplete/README.md

 ## Usage

-You can either configure FLTextView through Interface Builder (see examples) or use it like this:
+You can either configure FLTextFieldAutoComplete through Interface Builder (see examples) or use it like this:

 ```objc